Bring & Share lunches – future dates

 Christianity Explored is an informal 7-week course for anyone who would like to investigate Christianity, see what the Bible really says or ask any questions that they have.

-Our next Christianity Explored course starts on Tuesday 3rd October at 8pm in St John's Church Centre.
+A new Christianity Explored course started last week but it's not too late to join; Tuesdays at 8pm in St John's Church Centre.

 Looking at Mark's gospel, the course explores who Jesus is, why he came, and what it means to follow him.